ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 ## Abstract Methods
 ## GetId
 ### Description
-Returns the Hex.Vector that represents the id of the array.
+The Id refers to the position of the element in the hexagonal cube space.
+GetId uses the index of the element to calculate its Id.
 ~~~ c#
 public abstract Vector GetId(int index);
 ~~~